finaswap/finaswap-subgraph/README.md

 7. **BentoBox**: Indexes BentoBox and Kashi Lending data: https://thegraph.com/explorer/subgraph/finaswap/bentobox

-8. **MiniChef**: Indexes MiniChef contracts that are used in place of MasterChefs for alternate networks:
+8. **MiniChef**: Indexes MiniChef contracts that are used in place of FinaMasters for alternate networks:
   + https://thegraph.com/explorer/subgraph/finaswap/matic-minichef

 ## To setup and deploy